 It also possesses metal hinges to reduce side motions.
 It comes with an elegant wood finish and an adjustable spring tension.
 The aluminum feet prevent scratches on the floor.

-It can carry 350 pounds of weight, which is very much enough for whatever loads you may be transporting.
+It is a heavy duty pull-wood attic stair that can carry 350 pounds of weight, which is very much enough for whatever loads you may be transporting.

 With the FAKRO LMS 66869 insulated Steel Attic Ladder, you can enjoy easy access to your attic.
 With a height of 7’11 – 10’1 feet designated to meet the standard floor to ceiling requirements and a weight capacity of 350 pounds, you can transport your objects to the attic, both heavy and lightweight alike.